amg0/plugin-jeeipxv3/docs/fr_FR/index.md

 Requires IPX800 V3 to run firmware > 3.05.46 ( ioname.xml must be supported )

 - supports as many IPX card as you want as individual jeedom equipments with configuPush and Reboot action
-- support Analog, Output Relay, and Digital Inputs ( analog, led and btn entries in IPX )
+- support Analog, Output Relay,  Digital Inputs ( analog, led and btn entries in IPX ) and Counters
 - presents the IPX card output relays and digital inputs as individual Jeedom equipement usable in scenario and dashboards
 - gets the equipment names by default from the IPX configuration for Jeedom equipement ( but can be changed afterward )
 - configurable regular polled refresh for all data with a ConfigPush action  ( shortens the API Key to 32 chars to fit IPX )